I have serious issues with the laws of time and space.

 The lifelong thorn in my side has been that there is never enough room in my purse, never enough table top to hold all my projects, never enough space on my hard drive, and certainly never enough time in a day to do all the stuff I want to do.

 I am constantly trying to make my life more efficient so I can cram more stuff into it.
 More activities.
 More people.
 More red lollipops.
-More sharp Ticonderoga #2 HB pencils.
+More sharp Mitsubishi pencils.
 More sheet music.
 More jam sessions.
 More pianos.
 More huge projects that take more and more people to pull off each time.

 I would like to be able to wake up refreshed every morning and looking forward to all my tasks for the day.
 And all those tasks would be fulfilling, and I would be able to easily accomplish them in the course of a regular day.
-And they would all be in line with the values and goals that I have.
+And they would all be in line with the mission I have of bringing love and joy and organization to all the people around me.